Anti-Inflammatory Diet Plan →

 Jump to Recipe

-A childhood favorite made allergy-friendly, vegan dirt pie is a quick no-bake dessert that features a homemade crust and easy swaps for a better-for-you dessert you’re going to love!
+A childhood favorite made allergy-friendly, this Vegan Dirt Pie is a quick no-bake dessert that features a homemade gluten-free crust and easy swaps for a better-for-you dessert you’re going to love!

 If you’re not familiar with dirt pie, it’s possible you call it by another name.
 That’s because this recipe seems to be called a bazillion different things.
 It was inspired by Kansas City dirt cake I grew up eating.
 This version contained layers of Oreos followed by a mixture of cream cheese, pudding, sugar, and whipped cream.
 However, we’ve also heard it being referenced as Oreo dirt pie, Oreo dirt cake pie, Oreo dirt pie, Oreo dirt pudding, and the list goes on.